 Most private wealth management groups operate as small segments within large financial institutions and are designed to offer specialized wealth management to individuals.
 They sell proprietary and non-proprietary investment products and services to high-net-worth individuals to help grow their assets and provide for future generations.
 The private wealth management segment is usually comprised of a variety of specialists who can offer advice on diverse types of investments such as hedge funds, money markets, private equity, and other types of investments.
 Independent wealth managers leverage their expertise in risk management, tax, and estate planning to manage the wealth of their HNWI clients.

 A high percentage of private wealth managers charge their clients a proportion of the assets under management.
 A fee-based payment scale, as opposed to a commission-based payment scale, offers less conflict of interest and better performance potential.
 A commission-based payment may motivate the private managers to recommend investment products and services that will earn them high commissions but that offer less potential to grow the client’s wealth.
 However, a fee-based payment allows the wealth managers to choose a combination of portfolios with high profitability that will grow the client’s wealth.

-High net worth individuals may also consider opening a family office to provide a more personalized approach to their investments.
-Family offices may be either single family offices or a multi-family office.
-A single family office provides support to one wealthy family, while a multi-family office can serve multiple HNW individuals and families.
-Multi-family offices are more common than single-family office because it allows for cost sharing of investments and consulting expenses.
+High-net-worth individuals may also consider opening a family office to provide a more personalized approach to their investments.
+Family offices may be either single-family offices or multi-family offices.
+A single-family office provides support to one wealthy family, while a multi-family office can serve multiple HNW individuals and families.
+Multi-family offices are more common than a single-family office because it allows for cost-sharing of investments and consulting expenses.